Saurav-Paul/AI-virtual-assistant-python/README.md

 ## Test solution with bruteforce

-If you have any doubt about your optimal solution, then you can write a bruteforce solution and write a random testcase genarator.
-You can test your optimal solution with brute force solution using random testcase.
+If you have any doubts about your optimal solution, then you can write a brute-force solution and write a random test case generator.
+You can test your optimal solution with a brute force solution using a random test case.

-For that you need three files.
+For that, you need three files.

     1. Main solution
     2. Bruteforce solution
-    3. Testcase Genarator (My AI can genarate it automatically)
+    3. Testcase Generator (My AI can generate it automatically)

 Then run this command,

 > Jarvis -cp brute

-It will ask for number of time you want to genarate random testcase and test solution(Stress).
+It will ask for the number of times you want to generate random test cases and test solutions (Stress).

-It will match output with bruteforce solution's output.
-If it failed, it will show the differences and ask you to add this to your testcase so that you can test this later.
-Otherwise it will show Accepted :smile: .
+It will match output with the brute-force solution's output.
+If it failed, it will show the differences and ask you to add this to your test case so that you can test this later.
+Otherwise, it will show Accepted :smile: .

 ![bruteforce-solution](https://github.com/Saurav-Paul/Saurav-Paul.github.io/blob/master/images/jarvis%20bruteforce.png)